DylanMeeus/springboot_jwt_blog/_posts/2015-04-09-adding-authentication-to-your-react-flux-app.markdown

 ---

 Let’s face it.
-[React](https://facebook.github.io/react/) is the new cool kid on the street.
+[React](https://facebook.github.io/react/) is the new cool kid on the block.
 Everybody is working on creating React components because it entails understanding just 2 basic concepts:

 * A component is just a function
 * Single-direction data flow